Trump Impeachment Still On The Table, Suggests Democrat John Lewis

 This perhaps comes as no surprise given that Mueller has failed to indict an American citizen for conspiring with Russia, and — according to media reports and Department of Justice officials — does not have sealed indictments, or recommend further indictments.

-House Speaker Nancy Pelosi warned against impeachment, arguing that it would divide the country, and pointing out that such a manoeuvre would not be supported by the Republicans who control the Senate.
+House Speaker Nancy Pelosi warned against impeachment, arguing that it would divide the country, and pointing out that such a maneuver would not be supported by the Republicans who control the Senate.

 But not all Democrats agree with the House Speaker.
 In an interview with MSNBC’s Joy Reid, Democratic Congressman John Lewis of Georgia renewed calls for Donald Trump’s impeachment, Newsweek reports.